nats-io/nats-server/doc/adr/0007-error-codes.md

 ## Maintaining the errors

-The file `errors.json` holds the data used to generate the error constants, lists etc
+The file `server/errors.json` holds the data used to generate the error constants, lists etc. This is JSON versions of `server.ErrorsData`.

 ```json
 [